MuninnDB

 • PLANNING — Draft state.
 Not yet activated in queries by default.

 • ACTIVE — Normal state.
-Included in ACTIVATE queries, subject to decay.
+Included in ACTIVATE queries.

 • PAUSED — Temporarily suspended.
 Not returned in queries, decay halted.